DomdogSec/NodeSecurityShield/README.md

     - **i.e.,** requests checked against blockedDomains first then allowedDomains.
 - **`executedCommand`:** defines the accepted behaviour for `Command Execution`
     - `allowedCommands` Array accepts `String` .
 You can pass a RegEx to allow a pattern of commands.
-    - **Note:** default behaviour is to block all command executions.
+    - The default behaviour is to block all command executions.
 Provided, RAP has `executedCommand` property defined.
-    - When the above RAP is used, only `pwd` command is allowed to execute.
+    - When the above RAP is used,
+        - `pwd` command is allowed to execute and
+        - `.js` files inside `helper` are allowed to spawn as node processes.
+    - **Note:** Avoid usage of `.*` in regex.
+As this will allow the execution of any command after a pipe `|`.

 ### **Sample *callbackFunction* to log RAP violations to console.**